Let me show you the easy cottage-style Easter table and centerpiece I made using fresh Spring flowers.

 I’m using a white ceramic footed pedestal bowl to create this arrangement but any deep bowl will work, you just need it deep enough to fit the pots of flowers.

 To the bottom of the bowl, I added a layer of small pebbles for drainage.
 Then I arranged my flowers and bulbs on top of the pebble layer…I just popped the primrose and pansy from their containers not disturbing the soil and added them to the pedestal bowl.

 The flowering hyacinth bulbs are from Trader Joe’s.
 They sell them in little glass bulb vases for around $3.50.

 Next, I filled around the flowers with a potting mix.

 Then I wet down pieces of preserved moss and covered the dirt with them, I just ran them under the faucet and squeezed out the excess water.
-This will help retain the moisture in the arrangement without having to water very frequently.
+This will help retain the moisture in the arrangement without having to water it very frequently.

 To finish off my cute Easter Brunch centerpiece I wrapped a length of grapevine garland around the top of the bowl and popped in a little porcelain bunny (Target dollar spot) and added a few branches of pussy willows for height in the arrangement.

 Here’s the pretty arrangement!
 So simple to put together and looks so lovely on my table.